 15 Most Influential Jazz Artists

-As one of the most well respected American art forms, jazz has shaped the music industry spawning both the careers of various musical geniuses, and an abundance of elemental new music genres.
+As one of the most well-respected American art forms, jazz has shaped the music industry, spawning both the careers of various musical geniuses and an abundance of elemental new music genres.
 Jazz was developed in the late 19th century and early 20th century as American and European classical music was mixed with African and slave folk songs.
-These songs were played to a syncopated rhythm, and from this emerged ragtime, then Dixieland and subsequently Big Band, what many consider to be the beginning of modern jazz.
-There is obvious West African influence, visible in terms of how the music is written and played; swing rhythm, polyrhythm, improvisation and syncopation are all prominent examples which are almost exclusively characteristics of jazz music.
+These songs were played to a syncopated rhythm, and from this emerged ragtime, then Dixieland, and subsequently Big Band, what many consider to be the beginning of modern jazz.
+There is obvious West African influence, visible in terms of how the music is written and played; swing rhythm, polyrhythm, improvisation, and syncopation are all prominent examples that are almost exclusively characteristics of jazz music.

 An acclaimed bass virtuoso, composer, bandleader, and occasional pianist, Charles Mingus was one of the most creative musicians in the jazz scene.
 He developed a completely unique style, embracing elements of gospel, hard bop, free jazz, and classical music.
 Mingus was called the “heir apparent to Duke Ellington” because of his fantastic writing for medium-sized ensembles.
-His compositions showcased the skill of each of his players, whom he made sure were not only talented, but characteristically unique like himself.
+His compositions showcased the skill of each of his players, whom he made sure were not only talented but characteristically unique like himself.
 Mingus was feared for his temper, both on and offstage.
 He once punched trombonist Jimmy Knepper in the face, breaking off a crowned tooth and essentially ruining Knepper’s embouchure.
-Mingus suffered from clinical depression and refused to compromise his musical integrity, which resulted in on-stage eruptions and often the threatening of other band mates.
-Despite this, Mingus is one of the most important figures in bebop, bass and jazz history.
+Mingus suffered from clinical depression and refused to compromise his musical integrity, which resulted in on-stage eruptions and often the threatening of other bandmates.
+Despite this, Mingus is one of the most important figures in bebop, bass, and jazz history.

 Notable Exclusions: J.J.
 Johnson, Wes Montgomery, Django Reinhardt, Ron Carter, Ella Fitzgerald, Paul Chambers, Elvin Jones, Herbie Hancock, Lester Young, Ray Brown, Gene Krupa, Frank Sinatra, Dave Brubeck, Freddie Hubbard, Earl Hines, Buddy Rich, Bill Evans, Red Garland, Clifford Brown, Dexter Gordon, Sonny Rollins, and Oscar Peterson.